ICHD classification and diagnosis of migraine

 The classification of all headaches, including migraines, is organized by the International Headache Society, and published in the International Classification of Headache Disorders (ICHD).
 The current version, the ICHD-3 beta, was published in 2013.
 The first category within the ICHD is Migraine.
-Migraines in general are considered to be a neurological syndrome.
-It is estimated that 11% (303 million) of the global population, including 43 million Europeans and 28 million Americans, experience migraines.
+Migraines are a neurological disorder affecting roughly 14% of the global population.

 Organization of migraine subtypes

 The ICHD-3 beta classification includes 6 main subtypes of migraine (ICHD-1: 7 main subtypes, ICHD-2: 6 main subtypes), most of which are further subdivided.
 Overall ICHD-3 beta distinguishes 29 migraine subtypes.
 The following table outlines the main subtypes and their ICHD-1, -2, -3 beta and ICD-10 codes.